How Our System Works

 How does it work?

-The technology the system uses to detect mastitis-causing pathogens is called PCR.
-The Acu-POLARIS pathogen detection system includes an easy-to-use tablet and app that walks the user through the PCR process step by step, eliminating errors, No internet connection is required and instructions are offered in multiple languages.
+The technology our system uses to detect mastitis-causing pathogens is called real-time PCR.
+The Acu-POLARIS detection system includes an easy-to-use interface and app that walks the user through the real-time PCR process step by step, eliminating errors.
+No internet connection is required and instructions are offered in multiple languages.

 What is PCR?

-Polymerase Chain Reaction (PCR) technology tests for the presence of specific bacterial species.
-A part of the pathogen’s DNA is amplified by heating and cooling and then visualized by the machine.
+Polymerase Chain Reaction (PCR) technology tests for the presence of specific bacteria.
+A part of the pathogen’s DNA is amplified through heating and cooling cycles.
+If the pathogen is present, the assays will generate more light with each cycle, and the real-time PCR machine measures the light.

-The polymerase chain reaction (PCR), is a process that can turn a single copy of a gene into more than a billion copies in a few hours.
+Polymerase chain reaction (PCR), is a process that can turn a single copy of a gene into more than a billion copies in a few hours.
 This process allows us to detect mastitis causing pathogens in very small samples of milk.
-PCR is very specific!
-When using PCR, the DNA of the pathogen you are testing for must be present for our assay to identify it.
+When using real-time PCR, the DNA of the pathogen you are testing for must be present for our assay to detect it.
 It is either there or it is not, resulting in a positive or negative result.
-There is no guessing as there is in culturing.
+There is no guessing.

-The principle behind every PCR, whatever the sample of DNA, are the same.
-Five core ‘ingredients’ are required to set up a PCR:
+The principles behind every real-time PCR, whatever the sample of DNA, are the same.
+Six core ‘ingredients’ are required to set up a PCR:

-- Primers - short stretches of DNA that start the PCR reaction
+- Primers - short stretches of DNA that start the real-time PCR reaction

 - dNTP’s - Nucleotide Bases, (ACGT) are the building blocks of DNA and are needed to make a new strand of DNA

-- Taq Polymerase - an enzyme to add the new DNA bases
+- Taq Polymerase - an enzyme that helps add the new DNA bases

-- Buffer - ensures the right conditions for the reaction
+- Buffer - ensures the right conditions for the polymerase chain reaction

 - There are three main stages:

-- Annealing - when the temperature is lowered to enable the DNA primers to attach to the template DNA.
+- Annealing - when the temperature is lowered to enable the DNA primers and probes to attach to the template DNA.

 - Extending - when the temperature is raised and the new strand of DNA is made by the enzyme.